Compare base fares from $1.40 • Per-mile rates from $1.15 • Updated 2026

 Surge multipliers are estimates based on typical demand patterns.
 Actual surge pricing varies in real time.
 Morning rush: 7–9 AM, Evening rush: 4–7 PM, Late night: 11 PM–4 AM.

 Lyft is currently cheaper for base fares in Miami.
 Lyft Standard has a base fare of $1.40 compared to UberX's $1.50 — a difference of $0.10 per ride before distance and time charges.
 However, per-mile rates tell a more complete story: UberX charges $1.20/mile while Lyft charges $1.15/mile.
 This means Lyft is cheaper for longer rides in Miami.
-Prices also vary with time of day and surge demand — always compare both apps before booking.
+Keep in mind that time of day and surge can reverse this edge, so a quick check of both apps before booking is still the safest move.

 The Uber price per mile in Miami is $1.20/mile for UberX, with a base fare of $1.50 and a per-minute charge of $0.22/min.
 Lyft's per-mile rate in Miami is $1.15/mile with a base fare of $1.40.